Professor-G/MicroLIA/docs/index.rst

 Example
 ==================
-To learn about MicroLIA's functionality please refer to the `example page <https://microlia.readthedocs.io/en/latest/source/Examples.html>`_, which covers in detail the options we have when simulating our training data and creating the classifiers.
+To review MicroLIA's functionality in detail please refer to the `example page <https://microlia.readthedocs.io/en/latest/source/Examples.html>`_, which outlines the options available when simulating the training data and creating/optimizing the classifiers.

 Science
 ==================